 In 2020, Blank connected with APEX through her company’s longtime relationship with the Ohio Aerospace Institute, which informed EPI of SBIR/STTR programs from which EPI might benefit.
-In addition, the Ohio Aerospace Institute is a subcontractor to Parallax Advanced Research in support of the APEX program.

 “We knew that what we're doing in the commercial world can greatly benefit the government, but the bridge to get there was unknown by us”, Blank said.

 Blank sat through several STTR seminars provided by the Ohio Aerospace Institute.
 She was then encouraged to move forward with the APEX program and submit a proposal for a Phase I Agility Prime award.

 “We're really good at what we do, but we were very bad at navigating this process, so, APEX walked us through it,” said Blank.
 “Without APEX’s help, we wouldn’t be where we are today – with a $150,000 award to apply our technology in the defense market.”

 Blank and her team won the award on the first try.
 According to Blank, “We had three weeks to write a 25-page slide deck on our proposal to the Department of the Air Force and how we can solve a problem for them.
 I was assigned an APEX consultant who has experience with winning SBIR/STTR awards for their own business, and they helped us write our winning proposal.
 It was our first try, and we're so fortunate that we got our first Phase I out of our first application!”